 Shorelight is a leading international student services group in US higher education.
-We teamed up with top-ranked University of Massachusetts Boston to develop American Collegiate Live, an innovative digital classroom experience designed especially for international students.
-This exclusive program allows first-year students to keep their studies on track and earn recognized credits in foundational undergraduate courses like calculus, composition, English, business, and more.
+We teamed up with top-ranked UMass Global to develop American Collegiate Live, an innovative digital classroom experience designed especially for international students.
+This exclusive program allows first-year students to keep their studies on track and earn recognized credits in foundational undergraduate courses like composition, English, business, and more.

 With this distance learning program, you will:

 Start your degree in your home country

 Collaborate with classmates in and out of the classroom